weikinhuang/jasmine-stray-timers/README.md

 If test code executed a timer and didn't wait for it to resolve before ending the test, it will throw an error.

-Due to the nature of how async timer execution works, if a timer is set up within an `Promise`, this cannot reliably determine the exact test that triggered the timer.

 ```javascript
 // src.js
 export function foo(a) {